Purpose and Goals

 There are three sessions each year: Fall (September-December), Winter (January-March) and Spring (April-June).

 Meeting 1 – Group work on the book chosen for that session; teaching on homiletical area of focus for that session.
+The areas of focus are topics like sermon introductions, use of illustrations or preaching narrative.

-There will be four preachers selected for each session.
+There will be three preachers selected for each session.
 They will each be given two preaching assignments during the session and are expected to treat their sermons with the utmost seriousness.
 Others are welcome to attend provided they meet the prerequisites.
 Attendance increases the likelihood of being selected as preacher at a future session.

 The preachers for each session are selected based on experience, capability, and commitment to the Guild.